Notes on the Geography of China: Kashgar Sunday Market

 The Sunday Market is now housed in a set of buildings for which the adjective "functional" would be high praise.
 Still, nobody comes to look at the buildings, and even gawkers find plenty to see.

-We're getting there but have stopped just long enough to appreciate a modern shopping center on Renmin Road.
+We're getting there but have stopped just long enough to notice a modern shopping center on Renmin Road.

 Everything's for sale.
 Firewood, for example.